mkvesala/CMPS14-ESP32-SignalK-gateway/README.md

 5. Computes true heading (optional), using either
    - Live *navigation.magneticVariation* received from SignalK (prioritized over user input)
    - Manual variation from user input on web UI (used automatically whenever *navigation.magneticVariation* is not available)
+6. Applies leveling to pitch and roll
-6. Installation offset and selected heading mode are stored persistently in ESP32 NVS
+7. Installation offset and selected heading mode are stored persistently in ESP32 NVS, leveling of pitch and roll is not

 ### Deviation